wfzheng/AlphaDataCenterCooling/README.md

 offering a standardized environment for applying and testing various control algorithms, specifically designed for optimizing data center cooling strategies.

 ## Overview
+AlphaDataCenterCooling is an open-source virtual testbed specifically designed to facilitate the development and evaluation of control strategies for data center cooling systems.
+This virtual testbed is built using Python and Modelica, and it is wrapped using the standardized interface of Farama-Foundation Gymnasium (previously known as OpenAI Gym).
+The Modelica model of the cooling system is constructed based on the architecture and the annual historical operational data of a real data center's cooling system.
 <img src="docs/figs/figure.svg" width="900" />

 ## Structure